mwestonjr/Capstone/README.md.txt

 Process:

-* Gather data from source websites.
+* Gathered data from source websites.
-* Clean data using Excel and Python.
+* Cleaned data using Excel and Python.
 * Convert cleaned data from Python and upload it to my data folder as a CSV.
 * Loaded the CSVs to PowerBI to create my presentation.